staabm/staabm.github.io/_posts/2025-08-01-infection-php-mutation-testing.md

 ### What to expect from mutation testing?

 From my point of view what you get from applying mutation testing is:
-- more precise metric for your test suite quality / code line coverage is not a reliable metric
+- more precise metric for your test suite quality
 - a copilot for writing better tests
 - dead code detection

-#### more precise metric for your test suite quality / code line coverage is not a reliable metric
+#### more precise metric for your test suite quality

 After running Infection on your codebase, you will get a report with a [mutation score indicator (MSI)](https://infection.github.io/guide/#Metrics-Mutation-Score-Indicator-MSI).
 It's a metric which describes how likely you or your colleagues can introduce a new bug/regression into your codebase without your quality tooling noticing it.